byui-cse/cse341-ww-student-code/readme.md

 ## Group Tasks

-- Each group will receive a question from the list above
+- Each group will receive a question from the list below
 - Create a presentation to answer your question and teach the topic with various examples
 - Be prepared to answer questions related to your question
 - After a certain amount of time as determined by the instructor, present to the class.